 I’ll edit the tweets and then it’ll get published.
-A lot of the times it’s 80 to 90 percent what I want to write already.
+A lot of the time it’s 80 to 90 percent what I want to write already.

 How many tweets do you schedule per day?

 Well, it depends.
 When I first started using Hypefury, I was scheduling a lot, like 10 to 20 a day.
-That’s probably why I have so many tweets in the Hypefury platform.
+That’s probably why I have so many tweets on the Hypefury platform.

 Now I aim for about five to seven.
-And that doesn’t include tweets, for example, like promotional tweets, tweets for an affiliate product or my newsletter.
+And that doesn’t include tweets, for example, promotional tweets, tweets for an affiliate product, or my newsletter.
 So when I say five to seven, I mean five to seven just content-based tweets.